EU condemns Ethiopia's deadly Tigray airstrike | DW | 24.06.2021

 According to DW's Tigray correspondent Million Haileselassie, 33 victims from the attack were brought in from Togoga to be treated at Ayder Hospital in Mekele.
 Among them were two children aged two and ten.

-"Victims of the airstrike told me that there were no military targets in the marketplace, only civilians," Million said via phone.
+"Victims of the airstrike told me that there were no military targets in the marketplace, only civilians," Haileselassie said via phone.

 As credible reports of the attack at Togoga have surfaced from the largely cut-off region, international condemnation has been swift.